History and Milestones of CCJC

 It also maintains a viable research component participatively undertaken by both faculty and students.
 Its community outreach program is also relevant as it is responsive to the needs of the community.
 It regularly undertakes massive beach clean-ups as part of the Save Tayabas Bay Program.
 It has an ongoing Hatid Lakas Kaalaman sa Kabataan at the Lucena City National High School which aims to develop sound police community relations among the youth, instill discipline among students to prepare them for mature membership in society and to guide the young in value formation.

 The thrust for academic excellence continues and this has received independent confirmation with the grant of Level I accreditation by the PACUCOA.
-With the legacy of its previous directors and the mandate given to its current director, Ms. Albacea, the School of Criminology is poised for greater accomplishments."
+With the legacy of its previous directors and the mandate given to its current director, Ms. Albacea, the School of Criminology is poised for greater accomplishments.

 About the CCJC